COLUMBIA RIVER GORGE

 Landscape photography is one of the most popular forms of photography, enticing many people to want to learn photography.
 But learning how to create powerful, crisp landscapes takes practice and skills.
 Learn the tips and tricks of mastering the light, composition and exposure of landscape photography in the beautiful Columbia River Gorge.

-This is a small group tour that includes up to 3 participants and transportation with pick up/drop off in Downtown Portland.
+This is a small group tour that includes up to 3 participants.

 Where We'll Go: